-Equity, diversity, and inclusion are characteristics that our programs must have, whether in arts, society, inclusive education, English teaching, and the offer of examinations.
+Equality, diversity, and inclusion are characteristics that our programs must have, whether in arts, society, inclusive education, English teaching, and the offer of examinations.

 We develop inclusive projects that bring together different experiences to enrich the perspective of all those implicated and to contribute to the construction of a more inclusive world.